 It is worth noting that the price advantages for buying on a Sunday may be quickly erased once markets reopen on a Monday.
 Therefore, finding the cheapest day to buy bitcoin may only be suitable for short-term traders.

-Investing in bitcoin is not easy.
 The bitcoin market is one of the most volatile in the world.
+Unfortunately, the volatility is likely to continue and Bitcoin and will not become stable until further regulation and governance is implemented.
 As a result, deciding upon the best time to buy is one of the toughest decisions bitcoin investors face.
 But risk vs reward on this speculative asset can be stacked in an investor’s favor by knowing when to buy and sell.

 For short-term trades, periods of high market volume, such as the overlap of global markets offer day traders the best opportunity to take advantage of bitcoin’s volatility.
 However, for long-term cryptocurrency investments, it is more important to review the health of the global economy, bitcoin halving events, and whether any other bitcoin price catalysts are on the horizon.